ray-chew/pycsa/docs/source/index.rst

-This page documents the codebase for the Constrained Spectral Approximation Method (CSAM).
-CSAM is a physically sound and robust method for approximating the spectrum of subgrid-scale orography.
+This page documents the codebase for the Constrained Spectral Approximation Method (CSA).
+CSA is a physically sound and robust method for approximating the spectrum of subgrid-scale orography.
 It operates under the following constraints:

 * Utilises a limited number of spectral modes (no more than 100)
 * Significantly reduces the complexity of physical terrain by over 500 times